-While it is a silly and entertaining blockbuster, The Day After Tomorrow also does a good job of showing idiots why the global warning is still a major problem, even if it feels like our weather is generally getting colder and wetter.
+While it is a silly and entertaining blockbuster, The Day After Tomorrow also does a good job of showing idiots why global warming is still a major problem, even if it feels like our weather is generally getting colder and wetter.
 Climate change deniers like to point to bad weather as an argument against global warming.
 It is, in fact, actually a strong indicator of the way things are headed.

+Things get very bad for us humans as the weather gets a lot worse and temperatures plummet.
 This is an exaggerated scenario, of course, but it’s all done to show humans trying to overcome overwhelming odds to survive a snap ice age.
 Dennis Quaid is the scientists who has been warning about this kind of thing happening for a long time, and Jake Gyllenhaal is his son, stuck in New York City with a mixed group of people all trying to stay warm and stay alive.
 There is some very bad weather, there is a need for penicillin, and there are some escaped zoo animals adding to their problems.

 Few people, if any, have enjoyed destroying our world as much as Roland Emmerich.
 He used to be content with aliens and monsters, but has now used the environment numerous times to create tales of humans struggling to survive in increasingly inhospitable conditions.
 Having co-written this screenplay with Jeffrey Nachmanoff, Emmerich delivers a fantastic mix of spectacle and human interest.
 It's cheesy, it's ridiculous, it's increasingly unbelievable as we head to the big ending, but it's damn entertaining.